AntonioTorres23/OpenGL_Notes/HDR.md

 The two tone mapping algorithms shown are only a few of a large collection of (more advanced) tone mapping algorithms of which each has their own strengths and weaknesses.
 Some tone mapping algorithms favor certain colors/intensities above others and others display both low and high exposure colors at the same time to create more colorful and detailed images.
 There is also a collection of techniques known as **automatic exposure adjustment** or **eye adaptation** techniques that determine the brightness of the scene in the previous frame and (slowly) adapt the exposure parameter such that the scene gets brighter in dark areas or darker in bright areas mimicking the human eye.

 The real benefit of HDR rendering really shows itself in large complex scenes with heavy lighting algorithms.
-As it is difficult to create such a complex demo scene for teaching purposes
+As it is difficult to create such a complex demo scene for teaching purposes while keeping it accessible, the note's demo scene is small and lacks detail.
+While relatively simple it does show some of the benefits of HDR rendering: no details are lost in high and dark regions as they can be restored with tone mapping, the additional of multiple lights doesn't cause clamped regions, and light values can be specified by real brightness values not being limited by LDR values.
+Furthermore, HDR rendering also makes several other interesting effects more feasible and realistic; one of these effects is **bloom** which we'll talk about next.

+## Additional resources

+- [Does HDR rendering have any benefits if bloom won't be applied?](http://gamedev.stackexchange.com/questions/62836/does-hdr-rendering-have-any-benefits-if-bloom-wont-be-applied): a stackexchange question that features a great lengthy answer describing some of the benefits of HDR rendering.
+- [What is tone mapping?
+How does it relate to HDR?](http://photo.stackexchange.com/questions/7630/what-is-tone-mapping-how-does-it-relate-to-hdr): another interesting answer with great reference images to explain tone mapping.